 Reverse mortgages (sometimes called "home equity conversion loans") give older homeowners the ability to use their built-up home equity without selling their home.
 The lending institution pays out money determined by the equity you've built-up in your home; you receive a one-time amount, a payment each month or a line of credit.
 The loan doesn't have to be paid back until the borrower sells his residence, moves out, or dies.
 When your house has been sold or is no longer used as your main residence, you (or your estate) are obligated to pay back the lender for the cash you obtained from the reverse mortgage in addition to interest among other fees.

 The requirements of a reverse mortgage usually are being 62 or older, maintaining the house as your main living place, and holding a small balance on your mortgage or owning your home outright.

-Many homeowners who live on a fixed income and need additional funds find reverse mortgages ideal for their situation.
-Social Security and Medicare benefits aren't affected; and the funds are not taxable.
-Reverse Mortgages may have adjustable or fixed interest rates.
-Your house is never at risk of being taken away by the lending institution or sold against your will if you outlive your loan term - even if the property value goes under the balance of the loan.
-If you'd like to learn more about reverse mortgages, feel free to contact us at 703.255-5810 if you want to explore the benefits of reverse mortgages.
+Homeowners who live on a limited income and have a need for additional money find reverse mortgages advantageous for their situation.
+Social Security and Medicare benefits are not affected; and the funds are nontaxable.
+Reverse Mortgages may have adjustable or fixed rates.
+Your residence is never at risk of being taken away from you by the lending institution or sold without your consent if you outlive the loan term - even if the current property value dips under the balance of the loan.
+Contact us at 703.255-5810 if you want to explore the benefits of reverse mortgages.

 Do you have a question regarding a mortgage program?